1.3 Projects vs. Daily Operations

 What Are Daily Operations?

-- Preparing recurring reports
+- Producing recurring reports

 - Responding to customer inquiries

-- Handling payroll or attendance records
+- Handling payroll or attendance

 - Processing orders and managing inventory